Android Q will be releasing next year

-“We are also exploring ways to make future GSI available earlier than the release of next Android version.
-So you will be able to try out next Android version earlier over GSI, and at the same time, we can get early feedback from you, so the benefit is mutual.
+“We are also exploring ways to make future GSI available earlier than the release of the next Android version.
+So you will be able to try out the next Android version earlier over GSI, and at the same time, we can get early feedback from you, so the benefit is mutual.
 So please stay tuned for our further announcement on this.”

-Tyan was discussing on GSI (Generic System Image), which is a version of Android based on the Android Open Source Project (AOSP).
+Tyan was discussing on GSI (Generic System Image), which is a version of Android-based on the Android Open Source Project (AOSP).
 This code is used to test compatibility on Android smartphones.

-Project Treble was introduced as part of Android 8.0 Oreo and is one of the biggest changes brought to Android.
+Project Treble has introduced as part of Android 8.0 Oreo and is one of the biggest changes brought to Android.
 Project Treble is a project initiated by Google to churn out Android updates faster to the devices, bypassing chipmakers.
 It was started by the company ahead of the release of Android 8.0 Oreo last year.

 The announcement doesn’t imply that the users will be able to lay their hands on the Android Q preview before anybody else get it, but the move will allow the update to be available for a number of devices, which is being missed now.

 To be a part of this breathtaking announcement, all the smartphone manufacturer needs to check with the GSI if it's working on the device or not.